 Two neo-classical mansions on Stanley Gardens form this charming hotel where no two rooms are alike.
-Cosy is the name of the game here and room sizes range dramatically from the tiny yet beautiful attic rooms to the compact doubles and larger rooms that boast freestanding Victorian tubs (some balanced on old books) – it was in room No 16 that Kate Moss and Johnny Depp famously filled one with champagne.
-Some beds sit on high four-posters and the bed in No 13 even has steps leading up to it.
+Cosy is the name of the game here and room sizes range dramatically, from the tiny yet beautiful attic rooms, to the compact doubles and larger rooms that boast freestanding Victorian tubs (some balanced on old books).
+It was in room No 16 that Kate Moss and Johnny Depp famously filled one with champagne.
+Some beds sit on high four-posters and the bed in No 13 has actual steps leading up to it.
 Sinkably soft pillows and bouncy mattresses will cocoon you as soon as you turn in for the night.

 Quirky Kit Kemp interiors, cosy guest spaces, a buzzy bar and a winning West End location makes this hotel an enduring star of the Firmdale Group.
 Join a post-theatre crowd for a cocktail and some brasserie classics in the restaurant before retiring to a room that looks like an interiors spread in a glossy magazine.
 The Junior Loft Suite might be the top pick, with its charming window seat, wooden beams and spacious bathroom – the huge tub with television on the wall is an added indulgence.